-The Complainant's request for an income approach for the subject is consistent with the methodology established in the Cap Rate Study: Actual net rents that average \$5.60 on the four bays occupied by three different tenants, on leases that run through the valuation period, with the application of 5% for combined vacancy and non-recoverable expenses and a cap rate, supported by the Study of 7.75% result in an indicated value of \$21,232,279.
-This equates to \$68.65 per sq.ft.
+The Complainant's request for an income approach for the subject is consistent with the methodology established in the Cap Rate Study: Actual net rents that average \$5.63 on the ten bays occupied by six different tenants, on leases that run through the valuation period, with the application of 5% for combined vacancy and non-recoverable expenses and a cap rate, supported by the Study of 7.75% result in an indicated value of \$26,323,755.
+This equates to \$69 per sq.ft.
 This analysis is reasonable and provided a better indicator of market value for assessment purposes than the Respondent's sales comparables.

-The Respondent referenced a property at 11 Dufferin Pl S.E., as being his best or preferred equity comparable; however, both the parcel size and the building size are about 30 per cent smaller.
-Both the Respondent and the Complainant point to the same multi-tenanted properties at 4901 64 Av S.E. and 4770 68 Av as good equity comparables.
-The locations, parcel size, per cent of finish and site coverage are very close although the building sizes of the comparables are 30,000 to 43,000 sq.ft. larger than the subject.
-The year of construction differs with the subject being 2005 and the comparables being 1996 and 2000.
-There was no guidance on how to adjust for the age difference.
-However, the equity comparables equate to an average of \$62 per sq.ft. and the subject is currently assessed at \$77.55 per sq.ft.
-Based on the equity comparisons, and having regard to the current assessment, this Member found that the Income Approach best represents the market value as being higher than these similar but older properties that are also at least 10 per cent larger in size.
+Both the Respondent and the Complainant point to a multi-building, multi-tenanted property at 5353 50th Street S.E. as a good equity comparable.
+The location, parcel and building size, site coverage and percentage of finish are all very close to the subject.
+The year of construction differs with the subject being 2001 and the comparable being 1995 and there was no guidance on how to adjust for the age difference.
+However, the equity comparable equates to \$65 per sq.ft. and the subject is currently assessed at \$77.55 per sq.ft.
+Based on the equity comparison, and having regard to the current assessment, this Member found that the Income Approach best represents the market value as being higher than a similar but older property but otherwise one that was very like the subject.

-This Member's decision on the merits would be to reduce the 2011 Assessment to \$21,230,000 truncated.
+This Member's decision on the merits would be to reduce the 2011 Assessment to \$26,300,000, truncated.